Is Eldercare Assistance on the Horizon?

 Expanding Assistance for Senior Care

-Biden’s proposal would also fund respite care and day services, create a $5,000 tax credit for family caregivers, and increase tax subsidies for long-term care insurance.
-Uncompensated home care work would qualify for credit toward Social Security benefits.
+President Biden proposed an ambitious plan to help family caregivers by increasing funding for Medicaid to eliminate the waiting lists for caregiving services.
+The plan would also have funded respite care and day services, created a $5,000 tax credit for family caregivers, and increased tax subsidies for long-term care insurance.
+Uncompensated home care work would have qualified for credit toward Social Security benefits.

 Leave a Reply